jrstew/jrstew.github.io/_pages/about.md

 This is the academic page of Jonathan Stewart.

 I am a PhD student in the Department of Statistics at Rice University.
-My research is on dependent data with applications to network data.
+My research focuses on models of dependent data with applications to network data.
 I am interested in understanding how to model dependent data for complex structures in order to obtain tractable computational methods and desirable statistical theory in order to facilitate and validate